willpuckett/moonriver/docs/features/job-history-browser.md

 When not connected to a printer, the Jobs tab displays:
 ```
 Not connected to printer
-Connect to view job history
+Connect to view available print files
 ```

-### Empty History
+### No Files
-If no jobs have been printed yet:
+If no G-code files are found:
 ```
-No print jobs found
+No print files found
-Job history will appear here once you start printing
+Upload .gcode files to your printer's gcodes directory
 ```

 ### Loading
-While fetching jobs:
+While fetching files:
 ```
-Fetching jobs from Moonraker...
+Fetching files from Moonraker...
 ```

 ## Technical Details

 ### Data Source
-Job history is fetched from Moonraker's `/server/history/list` API endpoint with:
+Available files are fetched from Moonraker's `/server/files/list?root=gcodes` API endpoint.
-- Limit: 50 jobs
-- Order: Descending (most recent first)

 ### Job Start Method
-Jobs are started using the `SDCARD_PRINT_FILE` GCode command, which instructs Klipper to begin printing the specified file from the virtual SD card.
+Jobs are started using the `SDCARD_PRINT_FILE` GCode command, which instructs Klipper to begin printing the specified file.

 ## Notes

-- The job list shows a maximum of 50 recent jobs
+- The file list shows all .gcode files in the gcodes directory
-- Jobs are automatically fetched when switching to the Jobs tab
+- Files are automatically fetched when switching to the Jobs tab
-- Manual refresh is available via the `r` key
 - Starting a job requires an active connection to the printer
 - The selected filename must exist in the printer's G-code files directory
+- Mouse scrolling and clicking provide quick navigation and selection